How to Unblock a Shower Drain Without Chemicals

 Step 2: Prepare the Drain

-Clean the shower drain if possible and use a small brush or toothbrush to remove any hair or other debris from around the edges of the drain.
-Make sure you wear rubber gloves in the event of need.
+Get rid of the shower drain cover as much as you can and use tiny brushes or a toothbrush to remove dirt or hair from around the edges of the drain.
+Make sure to wear rubber gloves if necessary.

-Place one teaspoon of baking soda into the drainage, followed by a cup of white vinegar.
-Make sure to cover with a rag or cloth.
-Cover the drain immediately with a towel or a towel to ensure that the reaction doesn’t go out of control!
+You can pour one cup of baking powder down your drain, followed by one cup white vinegar.
+Make sure to cover the drain immediately using a cloth or a rag to ensure the reaction doesn’t explode into chaos!

 Step 4: Wait

-Take about 30 minutes while the mixture works its magic.
-You should hear some fizzing and bubbling.
+Wait for about 30 minutes as the mix performs its magic.
+There should be some sound and bubbling.
 That’s a sign that it’s working!

-Remove the cover carefully and flush the water with boiling.
-This should clear any debris that remains and make sure that the water flows freely.
+Remove the cover with care and flush the water with boiling.
+This will clear any debris left behind and allow your water to flow smoothly again.

 Method 2: Wire Hanger

-Straighten out a wire hanger to the greatest extent as possible, leaving one end with its original shape.
+Straighten a wire hanger as much as possible, leaving one end as it was in its original form.

-Create a small hook at the top of the wire that you just straightened out.
+Make a small hook at the end of the wire that you have just straightened.

 Method 3: Dry/Wet Vacuum

-If you own dry or wet vacuums it could be the best option for you.
+If you’re in possession of dry or wet vacuums the following method may be the best option for you.

 Step 1: Set the Vacuum

-Set the vacuum into "liquids" (or "wet" mode.
+Set the vacuum in "liquids" as well as "wet" mode.

 Stage 2: Seal Drainage

-Cover any overflow drains with the use of duct tape or a damp cloth to ensure the highest suction power.
+Overflow drains should be covered with the use of duct tape or a damp cloth to ensure the highest suction power.

 Step 4: Turn on Vacuum

-Then, turn on the vacuum and allow it to run for approximately three minutes.
-This should remove any obstructions in the shower drain.
+Turn on the vacuum and let it run for about three minutes.
+This should eliminate any blockages from the shower drain.

 Method | Supplies Needed | Steps |